alexandershov/IdeaProjects/learning/linux/linux.md

 * deleting path entry from directory
 * decrementing link_count for the corresponding inode.

+With `mv` you don't move files content, you just update directory content.
+So it's fast.

 Symlinks are a special kind of file, symlink target is actually the content of a symlink file.
 There's a syscall readlink that resolves symlink.
 Also, you can see that size of `symlink_to_linux.md` is 8 bytes, because `len('linux.md') == 8`